-Even though the dividend per share paid by Elk Company is higher, the yield is lower (4.5 percent versus 4.0 percent) because Elk's stock price is so high.
-The dividend yields for the companies included in the Dow Jones Industrial Average were averaging around 1.4 percent in October of 2009.
+Even though the dividend per share paid by Elk Company is higher, the yield is lower (4.0 percent versus 4.5 percent) because Elk's stock price is so high.
+The dividend yields for the companies included in the Dow Jones Industrial Average were averaging around 2.3 percent.